mattermost/mattermost-handbook/operations/legal/legal.md

 This page summarizes where to find legal resources for Mattermost staff.

-For legal resources by "Area of Responsibility" please see [Mattermost Legal AORs](https://docs.google.com/document/d/17ILLErliJoTxYRnh04yfCGlsQ15rhkYEki3KIJO-gdE/edit) which includes the name and contact information of legal specialists by area.
+For contact information of internal and external legal resources, please see the [Mattermost Legal Team](https://docs.google.com/document/d/17ILLErliJoTxYRnh04yfCGlsQ15rhkYEki3KIJO-gdE/edit).

 **Important Note**: Please keep legal@mattermost.com copied on all correspondence.
 To connect with a law firm resource, please first ask VP Legal or amy.nicol@mattermost.com

-When you have legal questions that aren't covered in the AORs, please mail legalquestions@mattermost.com.

 ### Legal Resources